6 keys to a successful ticket escalation process

 Here are six things to keep in mind to ensure escalation management is handled properly and results in happier customers and improved operational efficiencies:

 Define which tickets need immediate attention.
 Every company will have its own criteria for determining which tickets need to be escalated, based on everything from your industry, goals, and customer expectations.
-The point is to strategic in understanding what that criteria is.
+The point is to be strategic in understanding your criteria within your support organization.

 Escalation processes should be regularly documented and reviewed to ensure they are working in the best interests of the customer and the company.
 The process should be repeatable but also fluid enough to adapt to new information or evolving customer needs.